 On the Democratic side, candidates are generally awarded delegates on a proportional basis.
 For instance, a candidate who receives one-third of the vote or support in a given primary or caucus receives roughly one-third of the delegates.

 The rules on the Republican side are more varied.
-Some states award delegates on a proportional basis, some are winner-take-all (ten in 2016), while others use a hybrid system.
+Some states award delegates on a proportional basis, some are winner-takes-all, while others use a hybrid system.
 In previous cycles, some events, including the Iowa caucus, awarded no delegates and were intended only to assess the preferences of the party faithful.
-Rule changes for 2016 forced states to scrap these non-binding events, sometimes called “beauty contests.”
+Rule changes for 2016 forced states to scrap these nonbinding events, sometimes called “beauty contests.”

 How is the turnout for these events?